 Hairy Bikers Victoria Sponge Recipe

 Frequently Asked Questions

-• Why did my Victoria sponge sink in the middle?
-A cake can sink for a few reasons.
-The most common are not creaming the butter and sugar enough, overmixing the batter after adding the flour, opening the oven door too early, or the oven being at the wrong temperature.
+Why did my Victoria sponge sink in the middle?
+The most common causes are under-creaming the butter and sugar, opening the oven door too early, or an oven that runs too hot.
+Always cream for a full 5 minutes and resist peeking before the 18-minute mark.

-• Can I use plain flour instead of self-raising?
-Yes, you can substitute plain (all-purpose) flour.
-For every 225g of plain flour, you will need to add 2 level teaspoons of baking powder to ensure the cake rises properly.
+Can I use plain flour instead of self-raising?
+Yes.
+For every 225g of plain flour, add 2 level teaspoons of baking powder and sift them together twice to distribute the raising agent evenly.

+Hairy Bikers Victoria Sponge Recipe